reflectoring/reflectoring.github.io/_posts/tips/testing/2018-08-31-objectmother-fluent-builder.md

 {% include sidebar_right %}

 To test our business code we always need some kind of test data.
-This article explains how to do just that with the Object Mother pattern and why we should combine it with a Fluent Builder to create test data factories that are fun to work with.
+This tutorial explains how to do just that with the Object Mother pattern and why we should combine it with a Fluent Builder to create test data factories that are fun to work with.